Rust and Bone: Plot

 Alain "Ali" van Versch, an unemployed single father in his twenties, arrives in Antibes to look for work to support his young son, Sam.
 Having no money, he crashes with his sister Anna, a cashier who already has her own share of problems with financial instability and temporary employment.

 Ali gets a job as a bouncer in a nightclub, which allows him to continue his passion for kickboxing by training during the day.
 One evening, Ali meets Stéphanie after she is injured in a club brawl.
 He escorts her back to her home, where he learns she is an orca trainer at Marineland.
 Ali offers his phone number to Stéphanie before leaving.
 He later gets a new job as a security guard, where his co-worker Martial informs him of an illegal fighting racket where he can earn money in bouts.

-At Marineland, Stéphanie suffers an accident during a show and wakes up in the hospital to realize that her legs have been amputated.
-Now in a wheelchair and trying to adjust to life without her legs, Stéphanie is deeply depressed and gives Ali a call.
+At Marineland, Stéphanie suffers an accident during a show.
+She wakes up in the hospital to realize that her legs have been amputated.
+Now in a wheelchair and trying to adjust to life without her legs, Stéphanie is deeply depressed.
+She gives Ali a call.
 Ali visits her and takes her to a beach, where he persuades her to go swimming; though hesitant at first, Stéphanie eventually forgets her self-consciousness and is liberated by the experience.

 Ali and Stéphanie begin to spend more time together, and her self-image improves.
 After she is outfitted with artificial limbs, she persists in learning to walk again.
 Stéphanie learns about Ali's involvement in mixed martial arts and has him bring her to watch his fights.
 After a frank discussion with Stéphanie, Ali offers to have sex with her to help her adjust to her new body.
 Their friendship evolves to include casual sex, though Stéphanie prevents deeper intimacy by forbidding kissing during their encounters.

 On a night out with Ali and friends at the club where Ali formerly worked, Stéphanie feels rejected when Ali dances with another woman and goes home with her.
 A man at the bar tries to make a pass at Stéphanie, but stops short when he sees her prosthetic legs under her skirt.
 The man apologizes to her, prompting Stéphanie to fly into a rage and attack him.
 She is escorted from the club.